What does VW's diesel-pollution mitigation program do?

 The U.S. economy increasingly depends on international trade.
 Three hundred and sixty commercial sea and river ports in the U.S. move 2 billion tons of import and export cargo each year while 16.9 million cruise passengers also move through a port facility.
 It should come as no surprise that ports underpin roughly 32 percent of the U.S. economy and provide jobs for 13 million workers.

 Railroads are also responsible for moving cargo through ports.
-The most visible types of railroad equipment in use in ports are line-haul locomotives deployed with large engines typically between 3,000 and 4,000 horsepower and smaller switching engines.
-EPA regulations in place require the use of cleaner low sulfur diesel fuel, beginning in 2012, along with a phased-in set of emissions rules for new engines.
-Those final emissions regulations are set to be implemented in 2015 and will result in near zero emissions of particulate matter and oxides of nitrogen.
-Some railroads in southern California are experimenting with switching locomotives powered by natural gas.
+The most visible types of railroad equipment in use in ports are line haul locomotives deployed with large engines typically between 3,000 and 4,000 horsepower and smaller switching engines.
+EPA regulations in place since 2012 require the use of cleaner low sulfur diesel fuel, along with a phased-in set of emissions rules for new engines.
+Those final emissions regulations were implemented in 2015 and result in near zero emissions of particulate matter and oxides of nitrogen

 In addition to new engine emissions standards, many seaports adopted strategies to encourage more efficient use of railroad equipment, such as idle reduction strategies, to reduce emissions.
 Seaports have also encouraged the adoption of innovative switching engines that reduce emissions.

 Ports use a wide variety of specialized equipment to load, unload, shuttle, stack and sort various kinds of cargo.
 Much of this equipment is mobile, yet some of the equipment is stationary.
-While every port is different, cargo handling equipment typically accounts for 3-20 percent of the NOx and PM emissions.
+While every port is different, cargo handling equipment typically accounts for 3 to 20 percent of the NOx and PM emissions.

-In the Port of Los Angeles for example, about 65 percent of cargo handling equipment is powered by diesel engines.
-The remaining equipment is powered by natural gas, predominantly found in propane powered forklifts and yard tractors, and electricity that powers giant gantry cranes that load and unload cargo from ocean going vessels.iv
+In the Port of Los Angeles for example, about 66 percent of cargo handling equipment is powered by diesel engines.
+The remaining equipment is powered by natural gas, predominantly found in propane powered forklifts and yard tractors, and electricity that powers giant gantry cranes that load and unload cargo from ocean going vessels.

 Federal, state and local port authority funds are also available to retrofit older cargo handling equipment with technologies to significantly reduce emissions.
-Of the roughly $65 million awarded in federal diesel emissions grant funding between 2008 and 2010 for port activities, more that $16 million, or 25 percent, helped retrofit cargo handling equipment.
+Of the roughly $160 million awarded in federal diesel emissions grant funding between 2008 and 2015 for port activities, about 16 percent helped retrofit cargo handling equipment.
 As an example, the Puget Sound Clean Air Agency that encompasses the ports of Tacoma and Seattle, WA, received $850,000 in DERA assistance to retrofit 74 pieces of cargo handling equipment with diesel particulate filters and closed crankcase ventilation devices.

 As a result of the introduction of new clean diesel engines and equipment, retrofit activities to improve the emissions from older equipment and electrifying some stationary engines, emissions from cargo handling equipment in many ports has fallen.
-The Port of Los Angeles estimates that cargo handling emissions of PM have fallen by about 60 percent and emissions of NOx fell by almost 50 percent between 2005 and 2012.
-The Ports of Seattle, Vancouver and Tacoma estimate that emissions of NOx from cargo handling equipment fell by almost 30 percent and emissions of PM fell by 40 percent between 2005 and 2011.
+The Port of Los Angeles estimates that cargo handling emissions of PM have fallen over 80 percent between 2005 and 2014.
+The Port Authority of New York & New Jersey estimate that emissions of PM from cargo handling equipment fell by over 40 percent between 2006 and 2014.
+Marine terminals in the Port Authority are committed to turnover more cargo handling equipment powered by Tier 4 engines.

 Seaports and river ports are home to many marine vessels and harbor craft that help larger vessels and cruise ships navigate narrow ship channels.
 Many large seaports are also home to active ferry terminals helping to transport commuters.
 Inland waterways and Great Lakes ports host a large population of barges and the workboats that propel these crafts.
 These ferries and workboats are almost exclusively powered by diesel engines.
 Many of these vessels will have one or more diesel engines for prime power and may also have another set of engines to provide auxiliary electrical power.